-You will see two balances associated with most credit and debit accounts: a current balance and an available balance.
+You will see two balances associated with most credit and debit accounts: a current balance and an available balance, also called available credit with a credit card and revolving loan accounts.
 While the amount of money reflected in these balances is usually the same, there are some times when they differ.

-Any time money enters or leaves your checking account; you will see a variation in your current and available balances.
-Knowing the differences between a current balance vs. available balance is essential for those striving for good financial habits.
+Any time money enters or leaves your checking account, you will see a variation in your current and available balances.
+Knowing the differences between current balance vs. available balance is essential for those striving for good financial habits.

-Check out the information below for everything you need to know about current and available balances.
+Check out the information below for everything you need to know about available credit vs. current balance.

 What Is the Current Balance vs. Available Balance in My Bank Account?

 So, what’s the difference between your current balance and your available balance?
-Your current balance is how much money you have in your account, minus any pending transactions.
-Your available balance reflects the amount of available credit you have to actually spend.
+Your current balance is how much money you have in your account minus any pending charges.
+Your available balance is what you have to actually spend.

 For example, suppose you have a few outstanding checks.
 In that case, you may see debit transactions for those checks reflected in your available balance but not your current balance.
-Those checks are still being processed and are considered pending transactions.
+Those checks are still being processed and are considered transactions that are pending.

 What Are Pending Transactions?

-Another form of pending transaction happens when you receive credit deposits.
+Another form of this type of transaction happens when you receive credit deposits.
 Credit deposits can be anything from direct deposits from an employer or home loan funding from an equal housing lender.